Butterflying: Poultry and "spatchcocking"

 Poultry is often butterflied.
 Butterflying makes poultry easier to grill or pan-broil.

 The more specific term spatchcocking refers to a variation on butterflying that also removes the backbone and possibly the sternum, typically from a smaller bird.
 Removing the sternum allows the bird to be flattened more fully.
-This is popular for grilling or roasting.
+This is popular for grilling, roasting, or cooking sous-vide.

 According to The Oxford Companion to Food by Alan Davidson, the word spatchcock could be found in cookbooks as far back as the 18th and 19th centuries.
 It was thought to be of Irish origin, possibly short for "dispatch cock," which referred to "grilling a bird after splitting it open down the back and spreading the two halves out flat."
 It may also derive from "spitchcock," a method of grilling eels.

 Spatchcock may also be used as a noun to refer to a small bird that has been prepared by spatchcocking.